-As these albums found their way onto the desks of other Record companies, most notably Roadrunner Records in New York.
+As these albums found their way onto the desks of other Record companies such as Earache Records and most notably Roadrunner Records in New York.
 Dan was increasingly being commissioned to create works for the growing Death Metal music revolution at its core era.

-From 1990 he began to spend time in Canada, making friends in Toronto, and found spending a few months a year there gave some perspective on his home origins.
+From 1990 at age 19, he began to spend time in Canada, making friends in Toronto, and found spending a few months a year there gave some perspective on his home origins.

 During later visits, the opportunities that became available abroad on a creative and artistic level found him working with an art company, Becoming the head painter and art director.
 Dan received resident status for Canada in 2003 and has continued to spend time in the U.K as much as possible, preferring not to loose touch with his roots.

 Aside from commissions for bands, Dan works on his own personal projects, which can be a time consuming process.
-Spending up to a year on some paintings.
+Spending over a year on some paintings.

 He often works in a meticulous style to convey epic scenes such as with the Temple series.
 Evoking themes of greed, isolation, depersonalization, and evolution.